awsdocs/amazon-connect-admin-guide/doc_source/contact-initiation-methods.md

 ## API<a name="api-initiation-method"></a>

  The contact was initiated with Amazon Connect by API\.
+This could be:

-This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.
+1. An outbound contact you created and queued to an agent using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API\.

+1. A live chat that was initiated by the customer with your contact center where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.

+1. A task that was initiated by calling the [StartTaskConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartTaskContact.html) API\.

+Following is an example of an API initiated contact method:
 + After the outbound contact is successfully initiated using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, an [Inbound contact flow](create-contact-flow.md#contact-flow-types) provided in the API request is played to the customer\.
 + Depending on the configuration of the [Inbound contact flow](create-contact-flow.md#contact-flow-types), additional contact flows are played\.
 For example, an [Inbound contact flow](create-contact-flow.md#contact-flow-types) transfers a customer to an agent for conversation\.
 In this case, a [Customer queue flow](create-contact-flow.md#contact-flow-types) is played to customer while they waiting in queue for an agent\.
 + When the available agent accepts the call, an [Agent whisper flow](create-contact-flow.md#contact-flow-types) is played to agent\.